 Now, gradually add sugar and keep mixing it.
 It will start getting watery and turning into a pulp-like structure.
 Cook these in a heated deep vessel.
 You have to cook it until it gets medium-thick consistency.

-Finally, add cinnamon, clove, cumin seeds, and red chili powder.
+Finally, add cinnamon, clove, cumin seeds, and red chilli powder.
 Mix everything and your Murabba is ready.

 Storing Mango Murabba

 Even if this murabba naturally has a long shelf life, proper storage can increase furthermore.
 There are quite a few options for that.

 The preference will be to use ceramic jars.
 They are also the ones used traditionally for storage purposes.
 It is air-tight and will keep your preserves edible for longer.
 Get a piece of muslin cloth or cotton cloth.
 Place it over the mouth and then cover it with a lid.

 Secondly, glass containers are the next best option.
 Avoid using plastic containers for storing this.
 They are not the ideal option to use here.

 Tips For Mango Murabba

 - You can have murabba with anything and every time.
 Can have it at lunch or dinner.
 Eat it with chapati as ketchup, rice, as a spread, or just as a dessert.

 - Safeda, Dusseri, Langda & Rajapuri raw mangoes are ideal varieties to use for this murabba.